-Twice a year we welcome applications from ESRC Wales DTP funded students and their supervisors for small amounts of funding (up to £1,000 per application) under our small grants schemes.
+Twice a year we welcome applications from WGSSS funded students and their supervisors for small amounts of funding (up to £1,000 per application) under our small grants schemes.

-These grants can be used towards costs for travel & subsistence for DTP students, venue hire, refreshments, the brokering and advertising of opportunities, or specialist expertise.
+These grants can be used towards costs for travel & subsistence for WGSSS students, venue hire, refreshments, the brokering and advertising of opportunities, or specialist expertise.

 Collaborative small grants